textpattern/textpattern.github.io/administration/user-roles-and-privileges.md

 It's helpful to classify user accounts in three ways.

 **Administrator account:** Only one person has this account; the person who installed Textpattern (presumably you).
-Though an 'Administrator' can certainly serve in a publishing role (and is labeled 'Publisher' in the [Users administration panel](https://docs.textpattern.io/administration/users-panel)), an administrator isn't necessarily part of collaborative publishing workflow.
+Though an 'Administrator' can certainly serve in a publishing role (and is labeled 'Publisher' in the [Users panel](https://docs.textpattern.io/administration/users-panel)), an administrator isn't necessarily part of collaborative publishing workflow.
 Site administrators typically handle all server-side issues, update the system when new releases are made, backup the database on a regular schedule, and make decisions about website [security](https://docs.textpattern.io/administration/security).
 If a website is only a single-user site, this is the only account you need.

 **Publishing accounts:** These are represented by the six *roles* defined in Textpattern - from Publisher down to Designer.
 The roles are primarily what this page is concerned with.
 Publishing roles are taken into consideration when planning a collaborative publishing architecture around the day-to-day activities of producing content (and evolving the presentation).[^1]